swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 ```

-along with a default implementation of `ExecutorFactory` called
-`PlatformExecutorFactory` that sets the default executors for the
-current platform.

 So that it is not necessary to override both properties, we will
 provide default implementations for both `mainExecutor` and
 `defaultExecutor` that return the default executors for the current
+platform.

+There will be an instance of `ExecutorFactory`,
+`DefaultExecutorFactory`, that relies solely on the default
+implementations, thus providing the default executors for the current
 platform.

 Additionally, `Task` will expose a new `currentExecutor` property, as